noobquire/osmenu/README.md

 3. Edit or create autoexec.cfg.
 Add the following line to it: exec osmenu/core/loadmenu
 4. Go to osmenu/numbinds.cfg and paste there any numpad bindings you have.
-5. In game, open NumDelete to open/close menu and Numpad 0-9 to navigate.
+5. In game, press NumDelete to open/close menu and Numpad 0-9 to navigate.